Enterprise-CMCS/macpro-mdct-carts/services/database/YEARLY_UPDATE.md

 ]
 ```

-5. Create and PR and deploy the application
+5. Merge this change and deploy the application
 6. Open the deployed instance
 7. Open up an associated year's report
 8. Navigate to Section 5, Part 2 Table 3 (Federal and State Shares Table)